Mindfulness for Postpartum Depression: A Practical Guide for New Parents

 | Body tension | Short body scan from jaw to shoulders to belly | 5 minutes | Finds held tension without forcing relaxation |

 Longer meditations are optional, not required.
-A parent sitting on a bus seat with a diaper bag can practice as meaningfully as someone on a cushion.
+A parent hearing a parking garage echo while buckling the baby in can practice as meaningfully as someone on a cushion.
+The setting is not the point; the moment of noticing and returning is.

 Mindfulness for Postpartum Depression Tips for Hard Moments